Steadfastie/Medpr/README.md

   13. CRUD for all tables (✔️)
   14. Layout for every table
   15. Date validation on input (✔️)
-  16. Add simultaneous remote checking for beginning and ending dates on presctiption CRUD.
+  16. (Postponed) Add simultaneous remote checking for beginning and ending dates on presctiption CRUD.
 			As for now validation works, but sticks to the field last modified
   17. Add authentification and authorization (✔️)
   18. Adjust views and controllers with authentification logic (✔️)
   19. Add redirect to error page if soemthing goes wrong (✔️)
-  20. User profile feature
+  20. (Postponed) User profile feature
-  21. Find and add to surnames functionality
+  21. Find and add to surnames functionality (✔️)
+  22. WebAPI CRUD status codes unification
+  23. HATEOAS link generator as extension method

 Admin user seeded: admin@admin.com | Admin_1_Admin